GEORGE2102/firstlove-church-system/SETUP_GUIDE.md

 php artisan db:seed
 ```

-This will create sample users, fellowships, and data for testing.
+This will create sample users, fellowships, and data for initial setup.

 ### Step 8: Start the Application